iFi Announces Second-Generation hip-dac Portable Headphone DAC/ Amp

 You also get a 3.5mm headphone port and a 4.4mm Pentaconn output that caters for headphones equipped with balanced connectivity and so taking full advantage of the hip-dac 2's differential amp design.

 According to iFi, the hip-dac 2's 2200mAh battery should see you through eight to twelve hours of playing time.
 But, of course, this all depends on how loud you play it and how power-hungry your headphones are.

 iFi doesn't skimp on bundled cables either, as the hip-dac 2 comes with three USB cables: a USB-C OTG (On-The-Go) cable, a USB-A cable, and a USB-A to USB-C charging cable.
 However, the 'Dove Grey' vegan-friendly 'suede' protective slipcase is an optional extra costing £29.

-The iFi hip-dac 2 is available now at an RRP of US$189.
-The inaugural hip-dac remains available at an RRP of US$169 while stocks last.
+The iFi hip-dac 2 is available now at an RRP of £189.
+The inaugural hip-dac remains available at an RRP of £169 (but there are deals to be had) while stocks last.